Chookith/Late-Night-Mocha-i/README.md

 1. Search for Late Night Coffee (please make sure its by Chookith )
 1. Click Install
 1. You may need to reload the window
-1. Manage Cog (little cog thingy on the bottom) > Select Colour Theme > Late Night Coffee
+1. Manage Cog (little cog thingy on the bottom) > Select Colour Theme > Late Night Mocha i

 ### give us a yell if you have any issues with it